Legislative Assembly of Queensland

 The Legislative Assembly of Queensland is the sole chamber of the unicameral Parliament of Queensland established under the Constitution of Queensland.
 Elections are held every four years and are done by full preferential voting.
 The Assembly has 93 members, who have used the letters MP after their names since 2000 (previously they were styled MLAs).

 There is approximately the same population in each electorate; however, that has not always been the case (in particular, a malapportionment system - not, strictly speaking, a gerrymander - dubbed the Bjelkemander was in effect during the 1970s and 1980s).
 The Assembly first sat in May 1860 and produced Australia's first Hansard in April 1864.

 Following the outcome of the 2015 election, successful amendments to the electoral act in early 2016 include: adding an additional four parliamentary seats from 89 to 93, changing from optional preferential voting to full-preferential voting, and moving from unfixed three-year terms to fixed four-year terms.
+As of October 2024, the Liberal National Party (LNP) has 52 of 93 seats and formed majority government within the unicameral chamber.

 History

 1860–1948

 Initially, the Legislative Assembly was the lower house of a bicameral parliament influenced by the Westminster system.
-The upper house was the Legislative Council, its members appointed for life by the government of the day.
+The upper house was the Legislative Council, its members appointed for life by the governor, on advice of the government of the day.
 The first sitting, in May 1860, was held in the old converted convict barracks in Queen Street.
 It consisted of 26 members from 16 electorates, nearly half of whom were pastoralists or squatters.
 Early sessions dealt with issues of land, labour, railways, public works, immigration, education and gold discoveries.

 In April 1864, Australia's first Hansard was produced.
 That year also saw member numbers increased to 32, and by 1868—as more redistributions occurred—the number grew to 42.
 Members were not paid until 1886, effectively excluding the working class from state politics.

-The Assembly was elected under the 'first-past-the-post' (plurality) system 1860 to 1892.
-From then until 1942 an unusual form of preferential voting called the 'contingent vote' was used.
+The Assembly was elected under the first-past-the-post (plurality) system 1860 to 1892.
+From then until 1942 an unusual form of preferential voting called the contingent vote was used.
 This was introduced by a conservative government to hinder the emerging Labor Party from gaining seats with minority support.

 In 1942 the plurality system was reintroduced.
 The Labor government then in power had seen its vote decline in the 1940s and sought to divide the opposition.
 In 1962, it was replaced with full preferential voting, as the governing conservatives wanted to take advantage of a split in Labor.
 In 1992, this was changed to the optional preferential system which was used until full preferential voting was reinstated in 2016.

 After 1912, electorates elected only a single member to the Assembly.
-In 1922, the Legislative Council was abolished, with the help of members known as the "suicide squad", who were specially appointed to vote the chamber out of existence.
+In 1922, the Legislative Council was abolished, with the help of members known as the suicide squad, who were specially appointed to vote the chamber out of existence.
 This left Queensland with a unicameral parliament—currently the only Australian state with this arrangement.